jhlywa/chess.js/README.md

 ### .in_draw()
-Returns true or false if the game is drawn.
+Returns true or false if the game is drawn (50-move rule or insufficient material).

     var chess = new Chess('4k3/4P3/4K3/8/8/8/8/8 b - - 0 78');
     chess.in_draw();